goosedev72-projects/MH-FreeInstaller/README.md

 I am not Absolllute, but...
 After trying MH Pro, buy it if you like it!
 Buying MegaHack Pro officially will give you stable updates, Absolllute support and warranty.

-**I DO NOT ENDORSE PIRACY, I DIDN'T BUY MEGAHACK, BUT I DON'T USE IT, I USE ECLIPSE MENU**
+**I DO NOT PROMOTE PIRACY, I DIDN'T BUY MEGAHACK, BUT I DON'T USE IT, I USE ECLIPSE MENU**
 ## Installation
-Download precompiled installer from releases, and follow instructions to try MegaHack, COPY ORIGINAL XInput1_4.dll!
+Download precompiled installer from releases, and follow instructions to try MegaHack.
 Or use main.py from source, with requests and PyQt6 packages installed.

 ## FAQ